simoninireland/epyc/doc/experiment.rst

 -----------------

-The easiest way to access an :class:`Experiment`'s results is to store the results dict returned by :meth:`Experiment.do`.
+The easiest way to access an :class:`Experiment`'s results is to store the :term:`results dict` returned by :meth:`Experiment.run`.
 It is also possible to access the results *post facto* from the :class:`Experiment` object itself.
 It is also possible to access experimental results using a dict-like interface keyed by name.
 These operations only make sense on a newly-run :class:`Experiment`.

+.. automethod:: Experiment.success

 .. automethod:: Experiment.results